Luming-L/NGG/assembly_programmes/Canu.md

 Canu was a variant of the greedy "Best overlap graph" (BOG) algorithm Only load the "best" (longest) overlaps for each read end into memory.
 The greedy algorithm can be misled by repeats longer than the overlap length.
-Canu has new "Bogart"
+Canu has new "Bogart" algorithm to address this problem.
+It filters repeat-introduced overlaps and retro
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzg2MDc5MzUzLC03MDE0NTkzNiwtMTgzMT
-czMzY4MSwxODk0NjYxNzEwLDUzMTkxNDMzOCwzNTAxODc0OTcs
-MTA3MjI2NjcxNCwyMDU5MDcyMTIyLC05NTExNDY5NjAsLTEzND
-EzMDE0NDksLTE1ODkwNjM1MDAsMTY4Mzk5MjE0NiwtMzA4MzEx
-XX0=
+eyJoaXN0b3J5IjpbLTE5NDQ1NDI2MDQsLTcwMTQ1OTM2LC0xOD
+MxNzMzNjgxLDE4OTQ2NjE3MTAsNTMxOTE0MzM4LDM1MDE4NzQ5
+NywxMDcyMjY2NzE0LDIwNTkwNzIxMjIsLTk1MTE0Njk2MCwtMT
+M0MTMwMTQ0OSwtMTU4OTA2MzUwMCwxNjgzOTkyMTQ2LC0zMDgz
+MTFdfQ==
 -->